kunchalavikram1427/connected-app/README.md

 # Connected App here

-## How to build this application with docker cli this this is for test this
+## How to build this application with docker cli this this is for test this .just do it bro
 ```
 docker build -t <DOCKERHUB_USERNAME>/app:1.0 .
 ```